-Knowing your rights and the laws related to photography is a must in your journey as a photographer.
+Knowing your rights and the laws related to photography is a must in your career as a photographer in India.
 Hence it becomes very important to understand a few basics when it comes to copyrights.
 What exactly are they, how are they infringed, are there any laws in India for them, and so on.

 Disclaimer: We are not lawyers!
 The best, most thorough information you can get is from a law firm.
-These guys seem to have a great explanation, if you want to go into detail.
+Here’s a great article from a law firm on copyright law in India seem to have a great explanation, if you want to go into detail.
 We’re here to provide a summary from a photographer’s perspective.

 What is Copyright?

 The legal right to intellectual property is known as a copyright.
 This can include literature, music, video, design, and photography, among other things.
 Copyright takes effect when a work is created, and the owner is the creator of the work and has the authority to give legal rights to others.
 You click a picture, now you have the ownership of it.
 You have its copyright.
 You can publish it, print it howsoever and in whatever way you like.
 If you come across someone using that image without your permission, that means your copyright has been infringed.

 Licensing vs copyright

 These two terms are often used interchangeably by people without knowing the exact meaning and difference between them.
 When you click an image, it belongs to you.
 The copyright of that photo belongs to you.
 Nobody can use it without your permission.